bcgov/DevEx-Roadmap/_pages/index.md

 <div class="page-section">

-We are partnering with our community – the developers, app builders, start-ups and public sector innovators - who we intend to be users of the BCDevExchange.
+We are sharing our 2016/17 service roadmap as part of a concerted effort to engage with B.C.’s tech community, and to enable them to help shape, refine and contribute to the development of the BCDevExchange.

-Early on, B.C.’s tech community told us we should not build the BCDevExchange in isolation, advice we have taken to heart.
+Early on, B.C.’s tech community told us we should build the BCDevExchange in collaboration; advice we have taken to heart.

-So we are learning how to work in the open.
-From the beginning we published the open source code that powers the BCDevExchange app in GitHub, the popular online code sharing platform, and worked to openly share a growing number of digital resources, including APIs, code and data.
+From the beginning, we published the open source code that powers the BCDevExchange app in GitHub, the popular online code sharing platform, and worked to openly share a growing number of digital resources, including APIs, code and data.

-We are sharing our 2016/17 service roadmap as part of a concerted effort to engage with B.C.’s tech community to enable them to help shape, refine and contribute to the development of the BCDevExchange.
+We are partnering with the developers, app builders, start-ups and public sector innovators; those who we want as users of the BCDevExchange.

-We invite you to see what doing, and to provide your advice and contributions for how to evolve the BC Developers’ Exchange.
+We invite you to see what we are doing, and we welcome your advice and contributions on how to evolve the BCDevExchange.

 </div>